NashiCodes/NashiCodes/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm João Victor Pereira, 22 years old; currently I'm pursuing a Degree in Information System at UFJF, and also a Back End Developer<br>🧠I have experience in C/C++, Java, JavaScript, TypeScript, React, Node and .Net C#.<br>💻 I'm currently working on College Department known as CGCO (Organizational Knowledge Management Center), Build an Wordpress Plugin using Node.js and PHP<br>📚 To continue expanding my knowledge, I'm always looking for a new excinting project and adventures in the world of computing<br>🤝 Let's connect!
+I'm João Victor Pereira, 22 years old; currently I'm pursuing a Degree in Information System at UFJF, and also a Full-Stack Developer<br>🧠I have experience in C/C++, Java, JavaScript, TypeScript, React, Node and .Net C#.<br>💻 I'm currently developing my skill, and learning more about Project management<br>📚 To continue expanding my knowledge, I'm always looking for a new excinting project and adventures in the world of computing<br>🤝 Let's connect!
 Feel free to reach out to me with any questions, collaboration opportunities, or just to say hi.

 ## 🌐 Socials: